downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 themselves, removing and adding items, and also helpful `aria-live` messages such as when an item has been removed from selection.

+## Migration through breaking changes

+The hook received breaking changes related to how it works, as well as the API, starting with v8.
+They are documented here:

+- [v8 migration guide][migration-guide-v8]
+- [v9 migration guide][migration-guide-v9]

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->